mzohaibqc/antd-theme-webpack-plugin/README.md

   - /src/styles/index.less
 - Default Theme variables (that can be updated in browser)
   - ['@primary-color']
+- generateOne: false
+  - if you don't want to generate color.less on each chnage in code to make build process fast in development mode, assign it `true` value.
+But if you have new changes in your styles, you need to re-run your build process `npm start`.

 So if your directory structure is different or file names are different then provide correct paths as options while initailizing plugin